Amazing Little-Known Facts From The Bible

 38 “But when the tenant farmers saw the son, they said to each other, ‘This is the heir.
 Come, let’s kill him and take his inheritance.’
 39 So they seized him, threw him out of the vineyard, and killed him.

 4. No Marriage in Heaven

 34 Jesus told them, “The children of this age marry and are given in marriage.
 35 But those who are counted worthy to take part in that age and in the resurrection from the dead neither marry nor are given in marriage.
 36 For they can no longer die, because they are like angels and are children of God, since they are children of the resurrection.

-Notes: God gives us glimpses about heaven in the Scriptures.
-And we should appreciate that knowledge while in this age, without going too far with our speculations.
-Speaking of speculating about heaven, I saw this interesting analogy-story on the web.
+Notes: God gives us glimpses about heaven throughout the Scriptures, example the verses above.
+Many take these verses to speculate further about heaven.
+I saw this interesting story on the web.
 I am not saying this is correct, but have a feeling there is some truth to it.
 Summarizing the story from the web: "A 9-yr old boy was told that when he grows up, sex will be the most pleasurable thing.
 He asked, do they eat chocolate while doing it?"
-Here in this life, adults are just like that 9-yr boy when comparing to the next age; we all see sex as the greatest thing.
-And many ask, will there be sex in heaven?
-Possibly yes as we'll have physical bodies, but likely not the best thing in heaven.
-It is likely there will be far greater blessings in heaven that will make sex fade in comparison.
+Adults are actually the same as that 9-yr boy when asking about heaven; we all see sex as the greatest thing, and ask if there will be sex in heaven.
+Possibly yes as we'll have physical bodies, but it is likely there will be far greater blessings in heaven that will make sex fade in comparison.

 1 Corinthians 2:9